 Some people worry about peanuts and the use of glyphosate (Monsanto’s Roundup-branded agricultural herbicide) and its effects on the soil.
 They ask, since peanuts mature underground, can’t the soil be contaminated with left-over glyphosate from last year’s crops?

 “It is important to understand that glyphosate is not used on peanuts during the season, because it is not a “’Roundup-Ready crop,’” according to Dr. Prostko.
 “Growers do not apply glyphosate on peanuts during the growing season, but some farmers use glyphosate to manage weeds prior to planting.”

-Reduced tillage is a practice of minimizing soil disturbance and allowing crop residue, stubble or weeds to remain on the ground.
-Dr. Prostko said farmers who practice reduced tillage often use glyphosate to manage unwanted weeds prior to planting season.
+Reduced or strip- tillage is a practice of minimizing soil disturbance and allowing crop residue, stubble or weeds to remain on the ground.
+Dr. Prostko said farmers who practice reduced or strip-tillage often use glyphosate to manage unwanted weeds prior to planting season.

-2. Peanuts do not absorb glyphosate for two main reasons.
+2. Peanuts do not readily absorb glyphosate for two main reasons.

 “First, glyphosate readily attaches to the soil,” said Dr. Prostko.
 “There’s an important distinction to make when talking about glyphosate and the soil: Glyphosate is adsorbed to soil particles, not absorbed.”

 Adsorption, according to Merriam-Webster’s dictionary, is when a substance adheres to the surface of solid bodies or liquids it comes in contact with (in our case, soil).
 However, to absorb means to take in something in a natural or gradual way.